niinortey12/Alsamband/README.md

 This website is a responsive website designed for an Austrailian based band with the aim of increasing their fan base with their music resonating with their fans when they listen to the audio and video files added on the webpage.

-The website aims at targeting potential fans and giving them a feel of the band events and an opportunity to connect with them.
+The website aims at targeting potential fans, giving them a feel of the band events and an opportunity to connect with them.